 You can invite a new user to your project by clicking on the Add users button on the header of the Users panel.
 Depending if you are working on a Personal project, or it is part of a Studio Workspace, this will work differently:

 - Personal projects: A popup will appear to enter the email address of the user you want to add to your project.
+In addition, it is possible to enter a list of contacts instead of just an e-mail address.
 There are two options:

-- Send an invitation email if the user is not registered: When the email you insert does not belong to an existing HacknPlan user, an email is sent inviting the user to register.
+- Send an invitation email if the user does not exist: When the email you insert does not belong to an existing HacknPlan user, an email is sent inviting the user to register.
 When the user does so, they are automatically added to the project.

 - Studio projects: When the project is part of a Studio Workspace, this behaves differently: a popup is launched for you to select a user to add among the Workspace members that are not part of the project yet.
 When you are on a Studio subscription, only users belonging to the Workspace can be part of the project.
 Adding users to a Workspace is covered here.

 Additionally, if the project is in a Studio Workspace, you can add a complete team to the project with the button Add team.
 Teams are defined at workspace level by the administrator.

 Once you have added users to a project, you may want to adjust their permissions as the default setting is read-only.
 With HacknPlan, you can easily manage permissions using a straightforward system based on task categories.
 This enables you to control which tasks each user can view or modify, and decide who can access the game design model and create user stories.
 To edit permissions, simply click on the pencil icon next to the user’s name on the list or double-click on the user.
 This will open the permissions dialog.

 You can set a different access level for each one of the task categories in your project, which goes from no access at all to full edition permissions:

 - No access: The user won’t be able to see any information (including tasks and metrics) about the category.